-The Company deems market risk as one of the highest risk that the Company bears.
-The Company's exposures to Market risk arise from the trading of the clients on the Company's online platforms as well as from some on balance sheet banking exposures, in which the firm is subject to Market FX risk.
-The Company's operational model means than not all client exposures are hedged hence the Company may have a residual position in any of the underlying CFDs it offers.
+The Company deems Market risk as one of the main risks that the Company bears.
+The Company's exposures to Market risk arise from the clients' trading on the Company's online platforms, as well as from some on Balance Sheet banking exposures, which give rise to Market FX risk.

-The Company has established market position limits that reflect its risk appetite, for each financial instrument or market in which the Company's clients can trade.
+The Company has in place a Market risk Policy which outlines how Market risk is managed.
+In particular, the policy establishes market position limits reflecting Safecap's risk appetite, for each financial market in which clients can trade.
 These limits are determined based on the trading levels, volatilities and the market liquidity of the underlying financial product or asset class.
 The Company acts as a market maker in CFDs where the underlying instruments are FX, Commodities, Indices, Exchange Traded Funds, Equities and Bonds.
-There is a high degree of natural hedging in the trading of clients across instruments and asset classes'.
-This mitigates significant single instrument concentration risk within the Company's trading portfolio and reduces the Company's net market risk exposure.
+There is a high degree of natural hedging in the trading of clients across instruments and asset classes.
+This mitigates significant single instrument Concentration risk within the Company's trading portfolio and reduces the Company's net Market risk exposure.

-The Company has implemented a real-time market position monitoring system.
-This enables the Company to continually monitor its market exposure against these limits so that relevant action is initiated.
-This can include hedging the excess exposure using hedging accounts maintained with other broker or limit locks, without any more exposure being accepted.
-More specifically, Market Risk is monitored on a continuous basis by the Dealing team, which they act accordingly, depending on the internal hedging strategy and limits.
-Market risk is monitored both for Capital Adequacy ratio purposes and meeting Group Market Risk limits.
-It is monitored via SAS, the Company's internal online Capital adequacy tool that follows the new IFR/IFD rules as well as the Company's inhouse Risk App, that provides enhanced Market Risk assessment and monitoring for all the Group entities.
+The Company also has in place a real-time market position monitoring system which enables it to continually monitor its market exposure against these limits so that relevant action is initiated.
+This can include hedging the excess exposure using hedging accounts maintained with other brokers or limit locks, without any more exposure being accepted.
+More specifically, Market risk is monitored on a continuous basis by the Dealing team, which acts accordingly, depending on the internal hedging strategy and limits.
+Market risk is monitored both for Capital Adequacy ratio purposes and for meeting Group Market risk limits.
+It is monitored via SAS, the Company's internal online Capital Adequacy tool that follows the IFR/IFD rules, as well as the Company's inhouse Risk App, that provides enhanced Market risk assessment and monitoring for all the Group entities.